 Out of the trend to shared co-working space, developers have now started using the term co-living to describe shared communal living developments.
-Often using the same source of commercial and industrial buildings, which are then expertly converted, these purpose-built co-living flats typically offer a large number of studio-sized and smaller flats with larger communal areas. becasue of their size they are also able to offer some entertainment and you will have a wider range of people from which to make friends.
+Often using the same source of commercial and industrial buildings, which are then expertly converted, these purpose-built co-living flats typically offer a large number of studio-sized and smaller flats with larger communal areas.
+Because of their size they are also able to offer some entertainment and you will have a wider range of people from which to make friends.

 These units vary in size, but the more well-known ones tend to be quite large with up to 500 studios within one building.
 They are well-designed for living over shorter periods, aimed mainly at young professionals, but older people can live in these environments as well.

-So whilst this is quite different to sharing a smaller flat or a house, there are similarities in that you use communal spaces for cooking and relaxing, whilst having your own rom and front door, and always your own bathroom - something some shared flats cannot offer.
+So whilst this is quite different to sharing a smaller flat or a house, there are similarities in that you use communal spaces for cooking and relaxing, whilst having your own room and front door, and always your own bathroom – something some shared flats cannot offer.

 Cohabitas is interested in developing smaller sized units for co-living by more mature residents over a longer period of time.
 Research from Ikea has suggested older people (40-59 year olds) see 4-10 people as ideal for a co-living shared house.